Step aside, Skyscanner, there’s a new kid on the block and she works harder than you do: Kiwi.com.

 If you don’t know about it, Kiwi.com is the newly popular flight booker that everyone has been talking about lately, as it’s taken the flexibility of search engines like Skyscanner but added a bunch of incredibly useful features to find even better prices and routes.

-In fact Kiwi recently found me a route to Morocco that was $120 cheaper than what I had found on Skyscanner or Momondo, and Dan and I were on it again just this morning trying to plan a holiday somewhere warm in May.
+In fact Kiwi recently found me a route to Morocco that was $120 cheaper than what I had found on Skyscanner or Momondo.
+I most recently used Kiwi to book a flight from Johannesburg to Pemba in Mozambique in August (2019) and it worked great.

 There are, however, some things you should know about using Kiwi to book flights if you want to get the most out of the site and not run into any difficulties later on.